- Home

 Northbrook's Climate Action Plan

 Northbrook's Climate Action Plan (CAP) is Northbrook's mission to reduce carbon emissions and foster a sustainable community for all.
-This is a Village-wide goal of 35% decrease in greenhouse gas emissions by 2030 and 80% by 2040, in alignment with the UN Intergovernmental Panel on Climate Change and LEED for Cities.
+This is a Village-wide goal of 35% decrease in greenhouse gas emissions by 2030 and 80% by 2040, in alignment with LEED for Cities.
 The Village Board adopted the Climate Action Plan and established a Sustainability Commission on August 10, 2021.
 Learn more.

 Leaf Blower Regulations Working Group